The following list includes several scholarships that applicants and continuing students may want to pursue.

 Oak Park Neighborhood Scholarship

 The Oak Park Neighborhood Scholarship (pdf) is a full tuition only scholarship for a qualified full or part time J.D. student (maximum 88 units).
 The tuition only scholarship is renewable as long as the student is in good academic standing and remains a resident of Oak Park.
+This full tuition scholarship can be utilized in the fall, spring, or summer terms.
 To be considered for the scholarship, applicants must reside in the Oak Park neighborhood of Sacramento, Calif. and must be a resident of the Oak Park neighborhood for three continuous years prior to matriculation at McGeorge School of Law.
 Applicants will be required to submit proof of residency.
 (Applicants may qualify if the applicant was away at college and the Oak Park address is their primary address.)
 Applicants must meet all other JD application requirements and deadlines, as outlined on the McGeorge School of Law, University of the Pacific website, and must be admitted to the JD program.
 For consideration, please submit the requisite information to firstname.lastname@example.org by Aug.
-1, 2019.
+1, 2020.
 The scholarship will be awarded on a first come, first service basis.
 One new scholarship will be awarded to an incoming student each academic year.
 Questions may be directed to email@example.com.